 “Gray is such a lovely color isn’t it?”

-The first time I met her, she had been wearing an oversized, gray knit sweater with a lighter gray shirt beneath along with gray jeans and gray converses.
+The first time I met her, she had been wearing an oversized, gray knit sweater with a lighter gray shirt beneath along with gray jeans and a pair of gray converses.
 I hadn’t realized she had even said anything because all I could think was ‘Wow.
 I never thought anyone could wear so much gray.’

 “Yea … I suppose.”
 It was my half-hearted attempt at conversation, but I didn’t want to come off as awkward.
 It didn’t help that I was still trying to wrap my mind around the concept of wearing completely monotone colors, of the possibility that someone would actually wear all gray.

 “Mm.”
-She was staring off into the distance now, fiddling with the handle a giant, gray cello case (what was with her and gray?) that looked much heavier than it should’ve been.
+She was staring off into the distance now, fiddling with the handle of a giant, gray cello case (what was with her and gray?) that looked much heavier than it should’ve been.
 “There’s something beautiful about gray, don’t you think?
 It’s not extreme, like white or black, but simply neutral.
 There’s so many shades, and yet no matter what, it stays the same.
 Gray is balanced.
 Perhaps dull, but nevertheless balanced.”

 It was an odd thing for her to say, yet I still nodded and said nothing.
 After all, this high school was full of weirdos of all kind, and with her cello case, she must be in orchestra right?
 Our orchestra and band students all had a few screws loose, at least that’s what the generalization was.